apify/apify-docs/content/academy/tools/modheader.md

 ![Modheader's simple interface]({{@asset tools/images/modheader.webp}})

-Here, you can add headers, remove headers, and even save multiple collections of headers that you can easily toggle between.
+Here, you can add headers, remove headers, and even save multiple collections of headers that you can easily toggle between (which are called **Profiles** within the extension itself).